 The legal strategy employed by the 20 was one of ‘lawful excuse’.
 It was successfully used by Greenpeace campaigners in September 2008, when they were acquitted of criminal damage charges, after scaling a chimney at Eon’s Kingsnorth power station.

-But it was also a strategy deployed unsuccessfully by 27 protestors in 2009.
-They were convicted in July 2009 of hijacking a train carrying coal to the Drax power station a year earlier (ENDS Report, July 2009).
-In a pre-trial hearing, the judge in this case ruled that nobody was in immediate danger from the plant’s operation, preventing evidence from climate change experts from being heard.
+But it was also a strategy used unsuccessfully by 27 protesters in 2009.
+They were convicted in July 2009 of hijacking a train carrying coal to the Drax power station (ENDS Report 414, p 64).

-The trial of a further six Ratcliffe-on-Soar campaigners, also charged with conspiring to commit aggravated trespass, was due to commence on 10 January.
+The trial of a further six Ratcliffe-on-Soar campaigners, also charged with conspiring to commit aggravated trespass, was due to start on 10 January.

 On reviewing it, the CPS decided there was insufficient evidence to offer a realistic prospect of conviction.
 At a hearing on 10 January, it offered no evidence and the case was discontinued.

-Immediately beforehand, BBC Newsweek and The Guardian disclosed that an undercover policeman had infiltrated climate protesters seven years earlier, and had played a prominent role in many actions including the planned invasion of Ratcliffe-on-Soar.
+Immediately beforehand, BBC 2’s Newsnight and The Guardian disclosed that an undercover policeman had infiltrated climate protesters seven years earlier and had played a prominent role in many actions including the planned invasion of Ratcliffe-on-Soar.